awswift/swift-lambda/docs/quickstart.md

 ### `sw deploy [--new-version]`

-`upload` is how you get the Zip file from the previous command onto Lambda itself.
+`deploy` is how you get the Zip file from the previous command onto Lambda itself.
 You could upload the zip using the AWS web console, but we provide this convenience helper so you can iterate on your code as quickly as you can type.